d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine is a webpack loader that lets you access server-side modules in the browser, by abstracting the execution context of your modules.
+Isomorphine is a webpack loader that lets you access server-side modules in the browser.
+It works by injecting a lightweight and unobtrusive rpc routing layer behind the scenes.

-When accessing a server-side module from the browser, the module is provided as a mirror of the server-side entity.
-This mirror will automatically transport any method call to the server, abstracting the routing layer for you.
+When requiring a server-side entity from the browser, the module is provided as a mirror of the server-side entity.
+This mirror will automatically transport any method call to the server, and resolve the results in the browser seamlessly.
 When accessing a module from the server's execution context, the module is resolved as-is, without any mirroring or routing whatsover.
-The server-side code will _not_ be required in the browser, thus making browser-incompatible entities usable in the browser.

-This lets you share and use server-side code in the browser (for example your database models) and eliminate data fetching boilerplate.
+You can securely share and use server-side code in the browser (for example your database models) and eliminate data fetching boilerplate.
+The server-side modules will not be required directly in the browser, so you can require modules containing browser-incompatible libraries.

 It does _not_ expose server-side code.
-It also provides a [security mechanism](#rpc-context) for remote procedure calls (RPCs), and support promise-based server-side entities.
+It also provides a [security mechanism](#rpc-context) for remote procedure calls (RPCs), and supports promises & async/await.

-You don’t need to do HTTP requests and endpoints anymore.
-You can skip the transport layer, and focus on your application's purpose.
+You don't need to do HTTP requests and endpoints anymore.
+You can skip your application's routing layer, and focus on your application's purpose.

 ### Summary